clojurists-together/clojuriststogether.org/content/news/2023/April Report: Q1 2023 Report 1.md

 - More testing, basic major mode things I might have missed
 - A good readme
 Update March 15, 2023

+## Project Donut: Daniel Higginbotham
+Update 1

+For late January / February I mostly focused on https://github.com/donut-party/system.
+The immediate goal is to get it ready for a 1.0 release.
+Changes include:

+* **Added helpers for documenting and inspecting a system**

+  A challenge with working with DI libraries is that, over time, it's easy to lose track of what components do, why they're there, and how they relate.
+I've added helper functions that structure present top-level views and documentation of a system so that a system is more comprehensible to devs and maintainers.

+* **Added `with-*system*` macro and testing tools and docs**

+  Users brought up that there weren't clear ways to test projects built with donut.system.
+I added the `with-*system*` macro and `system-fixture` function to aid testing, and updated docs with testing recommendations.

+* **Removed specter**

+  Specter was thoroughly woven into the code base.
+I removed it to lighten the compilation size for ClojureScript projects, and to reduce the learning curve for contributing to the project.

+* **Added plugin system**

+  One of the goals for donut.system is to provide a foundation for composition, a more structured way to provide libraries that others can use to extend their system with minimal manual work to wire things up.
+I've added a plugin system to achieve this goal.

+* **Make component selection independent of signal**

+  In response to feedback, I've tried to simplify the way component selection works:

+  * Disentangle it from signaling
+  * Make `select-components` dumber by making it always set the specified components; no logic around detecting `::start` signal
+  * Add component selection to `system` function.
+Lets you do `(system :system-name nil #{[:env] [:component-group :component-name]}`

+  This also seems to be a bit more semantically accurate, in that selecting components is more about defining the system you're using than it is about signalling

+* **Significantly updated README**

+  I've made numerous improvements to the README to make it easier to learn how to use the library and to cover more use cases, like mocking components.

 ## Project Exercism: Bobbi Towers